SEPTEMBER 24-TODAY’S READING FROM THE ONE YEAR BIBLE- ISAIAH 43:14- 45:10; EPHESIANS 3:1-21; PSALM 68:1-18; PROVERBS 24:1-2

 TODAY’S READING FROM THE BOOK OF PSALMS – PSALM 68:1-18

-The Psalmist calls to the Lord His banner, His deliverer, as the only One whom He trusts to vanquish the enemy.
+The Psalmist calls out to the Lord as His banner and His deliverer.
+He recognizes Him as the only One whom He trusts to vanquish the enemy.

 It is not a psalm that glorifies war.
 It glorifies the God who gives us victory.